Willy Leow: Life

-1925 Leow was elected the Second Chairman of the Roter Frontkämpferbund (RFB), founded in 1924, the defense and protection organization of the KPD.
-Leow was often seen marching alongside other prominent KPD and RFB activists such as Ernst Thälmann.
-1928 Leow was elected to the Reichstag, where he remained until 1933.
-Later SPD politician Herbert Wehner, who was himself a communist in the Weimar period, wrote decades later in his memoirs that Leow was "a thoroughly corrupt person".
+In the early 1920s, Leow was secretary of the party's Berlin-Northwest district and subsequently doorman at the Karl-Liebknecht-Haus, the party headquarters.
+In February 1925, Leow was elected Second Chairman of the Roter Frontkämpferbund (RFB), a KPD paramilitary and defense organization.
+After Ernst Thälmann, the RFB's First Chairman, became leader of the KPD that September, Leow effectively took over as head of the RFB.
+He was often seen marching alongside Thälmann and other prominent KPD and RFB activists.
+In 1928, Leow was elected to the Reichstag, where he served until 1933.

-After the Nazi seizure of power Leow fled abroad.
-From 1935 he lived in the Soviet Union.
+After the Nazi seizure of power Leow fled abroad, living in the Soviet Union by 1935.
 He worked as an editor and head of the German state publishing house in the Volga German Autonomous Soviet Socialist Republic.
-In 1936, he was arrested during the Stalinist purges and sentenced to death on 3 October 1937 for organizing a Trotskyist-terrorist group in the Military Collegium of the Supreme Court of the USSR, and was shot.
+In 1936, he was arrested during the Stalinist purges and sentenced to death on 3 October 1937 for "organizing a Trotskyist-terrorist group" by the Military Collegium of the Supreme Court of the Soviet Union.
+He was executed by firing squad.

-Post mortem
+Legacy

-In the history of the German Democratic Republic Leow was in the first decades after his death a so-called Damnatio Memoriae; he was deliberately concealed in the history of the GDR and in the public culture of remembrance of the East German state: His person was deliberately not mentioned and traces of his existence have been systematically eliminated from published documents and image reproductions of the GDR.
-Leow was retouched out of a widely printed photograph which showed him next to Ernst Thälmann during a RFB march in the 1920s.
-The reason for this practice was that the arrest and murder of Leow (a German communist and refugee from fascism) by the Soviet sister state did not fit into the historical picture of the GDR, and therefore his publications were not allowed to be distributed.
+In the German Democratic Republic, Leow was initially subjected to damnatio memoriae.
+Traces of his existence were systematically removed from published documents and photographic reproductions.
+Leow was airbrushed out of a widely reproduced photograph showing him alongside Ernst Thälmann during a RFB rally in the 1920s.
+The reason for this practice was that the arrest and execution of a German communist and refugee from fascism like Leow in the Soviet Union was incompatible with the GDR's historical narrative, and therefore he could not be mentioned in any publication.